This is Part 9 of the Fundamentals of DevOps and Software Delivery series.

 blocking invalid data on write.
 That’s an area where schema-on-write has a decided advantage, as it allows you to

-instead of trying to enforce it in dozens of places, including in every part of your application code, every script,
+instead of trying to enforce it in dozens of places, including in every part of your application code, every script, and every console interaction.

-That said, schema-on-read is advantageous if you are dealing with semi-structured or non-uniform data.
+That said, schema-on-read is advantageous if you are dealing with semistructured or nonuniform data.
 I wouldn’t

 use a document store for highly structured bank data, but I might use one for user-generated documents, event-tracking